DevExpress/devextreme-demos/JSDemos/Demos/Form/Overview/description.md

 You can use the editors on the right to modify the following properties:
 - [labelLocation](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelLocation)
-Specifies whether to display item labels on top or on the left
+Specifies whether to display item labels above the editor or to the left of it.
 - [colCount](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCount)
 Specifies the number of columns.
 Assign a number to this property to make the amount of columns fixed.
 Assign *"auto"* to make it adapt to the screen width.
 - [minColWidth](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#minColWidth)